 Footprint

-We put a lot of effort into making sure that Frida can scale from desktops all the way down to embedded systems with limited resources.
+We put a lot of effort into making sure that Frida can scale from desktops all the way down to embedded systems.

 # Features ordered by binary footprint, from largest to smallest